euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

             //     Disclosure for information on applicable privacy policies.
             //     https://www.vmware.com/help/privacy.html
             //     https://www.vmware.com/help/privacy/uem-privacy-disclosure.html
-            implementation "com.airwatch.android:AirWatchSDK:23.03"
+            implementation "com.airwatch.android:AirWatchSDK:23.04"
         }

     The location of this change is shown in the [Project Structure Diagram].

 This completes the required changes to the build configuration.
 Build the application to confirm that no mistakes have been made.
-After that, continue with the next step, which is [Service Implementation].
+After that, continue with the next step, which is [Anchor Event Handler Implementation].

 In case you encounter an error, check the [Early Version Support Build Error] first.